PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 Overtone introduces two architecture-agnostic modules for patch-based PDE transformers:

 - **Convolutional Stride Modulation (CSM):** keeps the convolutional kernel fixed, but changes the stride dynamically.
-- **Convolutional Kernel Modulation (CKM):** dynamically resizes the convolutional kernel itself, allowing the effective patch size to change across forward passes.
+- **Convolutional Kernel Modulation (CKM):** resizes the convolutional kernel itself, so the effective patch size can change across forward passes.

-Both methods let a single trained model operate at multiple tokenization scales at inference.
-In practice, this means a user can run the same model with smaller patches for higher accuracy, or larger patches for lower compute cost, depending on the application.
+Both methods let a single trained model operate at multiple tokenization scales at inference time.
+In practice, that means the same model can run with smaller patches for higher accuracy or larger patches for lower compute cost, depending on the application.

-This flexibility also enables something that ordinary fixed-patch surrogates simply cannot do: **inference-time rollout schedules**.
+This flexibility also enables something fixed-patch surrogates cannot do: **inference-time rollout schedules**.
 Instead of using one patch size forever, Overtone can cycle through several, for example:

 **4 → 8 → 16 → 4 → 8 → 16**

-This schedule turns tokenization into an inference-time control knob and also changes how rollout errors accumulate in frequency space.
+That turns tokenization into an inference-time control knob and changes how rollout errors accumulate in frequency space.

 ---

 ## Compute flexibility: one model, multiple deployment budgets
 <br/>

-A central motivation for Overtone is practical deployment.
-In many scientific settings, the available compute at inference time is not fixed in advance.
-Sometimes users want the best possible accuracy.
+A central motivation for Overtone is deployment.
+In many scientific settings, the available compute at inference time is not fixed ahead of time.
+Sometimes users want the best accuracy they can get.
 Sometimes they need a faster forecast.
-Sometimes they want to probe several operating points quickly without retraining a new model for each one.
+Sometimes they want to probe several operating points quickly, without retraining a new model each time.

-A practical question is how best to use a fixed training budget.
-One option is to spend that budget training several separate fixed-patch models, each targeting a different compute–accuracy regime.
-Overtone instead uses that budget to train a single flexible model that can operate across multiple tokenization settings at inference time.
+This raises a practical question: how should we spend a fixed training budget?
+One option is to train several separate fixed-patch models, each aimed at a different compute-accuracy regime.
+Overtone takes a different route.
+We use that budget to train a single flexible model that can operate across multiple tokenization settings at inference time.
 In our experiments, we train three fixed-patch baselines separately at patch sizes 4, 8, and 16, while training CSM and CKM once under the same total compute budget.

-Overtone makes this possible with a **single model**.
-After training once on multiple patch or stride settings, the same model can be evaluated at different token counts, giving a direct compute–accuracy trade-off at inference time.
+The result is a **single model** that can be evaluated at different token counts, giving a direct compute-accuracy trade-off at inference time.

-This is important because smaller patches generally improve fidelity, but also increase the cost of attention.
-With conventional patch-based surrogates, exploiting that trade-off requires training separate fixed-patch models from scratch.
-With Overtone, that trade-off becomes available on demand within one flexible model.
+This matters because smaller patches usually improve fidelity, but they also increase attention cost.
+With conventional patch-based surrogates, using that trade-off means training separate models from scratch.
+With Overtone, the same trade-off becomes available on demand within one model.

-Across 2D and 3D PDE benchmarks from The Well, we find that a single Overtone model can match or exceed multiple fixed-patch baselines across multiple inference-time operating points, while eliminating the need to train and maintain separate models for each patch size.
+Across 2D and 3D PDE benchmarks from The Well, we find that a single Overtone model can match or exceed multiple fixed-patch baselines across several inference-time operating points, while removing the need to train and maintain separate models for each patch size.

 ---